mezhanglei/react-easy-formrender/README.md

 - Component structure: `Form` component and `RenderFormChildren` (`Form` component is responsible for the value of the form, `RenderFormChildren` component is responsible for the rendering of the form)
 - Component description: `properties` as properties for rendering forms, supporting arrays, objects and nesting, each node in `properties` contains the configuration of the form field properties and the configuration of the form controls (`type`, `props` and `typeRender`)
 - Component rendering: a `Form` component can support multiple `RenderFormChildren` components rendering internally
-- Component linkage: Except for individual properties (`properties`, etc.), all properties in a component can support string expressions to describe linkage conditions.
+- Component linkage: The properties in the component, except for the reference properties (`properties`, etc.), can support string expressions to describe the linkage conditions.

 # version log
 - v6.x